Heroku vs Microsoft Azure

 2017.
 Microsoft launched new archival storage option for Azure

-Microsoft introduced a new storage option for its Azure cloud computing platform - Azure Archive Blob Storage.
-This will give developers a cheaper alternative for the long-term storage of large amounts of archival data like logs, raw camera footage, audio recordings, transcripts and medical documents and images.
-The main difference between the cool and archive tiers is that while archival storage is cheaper, the data retrieval costs are higher.
-Data that’s stored in the archive tier is also not immediately available for retrieval.
-The blobs first have to be “rehydrated” and that can take up to 15 hours for blobs that hold less than 50GB of data.
-It’s worth noting, though, that alternative cold strorage services Amazon Glacier and Google Near have been around for years now.
+Microsoft has recently unveiled a new storage option, known as Azure Archive Blob Storage, for its cloud computing platform Azure.
+This addition offers developers a more cost-effective solution for storing large volumes of archival data, including logs, raw camera footage, audio recordings, transcripts, medical documents, and images.
+The key distinction between the "cool" and "archive" tiers lies in the pricing structure and accessibility of the data.
+While archival storage comes at a lower cost, the retrieval expenses are higher.
+Additionally, data stored in the archive tier is not readily available for immediate access.
+The stored blobs undergo a process of "rehydration," which can take up to 15 hours for blobs holding less than 50GB of data.
+It is worth noting that Amazon Glacier and Google Near, which provide similar cold storage services, have been established options for several years.

 2017.
 Microsoft launches new tools to help enterprises move to its Azure cloud

-Microsoft says that 80 percent of the companies it talks to want to use a hybrid cloud approach and to help them move to its cloud platform Azure, the company is launching a number of new tools.
-The most important of these is the new Cloud Migration Assessment service.
-With this, companies can scan their existing IT infrastructure and get an estimate for what it would cost to move these services to Azure (and how much they could save in the process).
-Azure users can now also get a discount for moving their Windows Server licenses (with Software Assurance) to Azure.
-This new Azure Hybrid Use Benefit can save them up to 40 percent and is obviously meant to make it more attractive for existing Windows Server users to move their workloads to the cloud.
-For those who want to make that move, the Azure Site Recovery (ASR) tool is also getting a minor update.
-This service is mostly meant to help enterprises orchestrate their disaster recovery plans, however, it can also be used to migrate existing virtual machines to Azure.
+According to Microsoft, a significant majority (80 percent) of the companies it engages with express a desire to adopt a hybrid cloud approach.
+In response to this demand and to facilitate their transition to the company's cloud platform, Azure, Microsoft is introducing a range of new tools.
+One of the key offerings is the Cloud Migration Assessment service, which enables companies to assess their current IT infrastructure and receive an estimate of the costs associated with migrating their services to Azure, along with potential savings.
+Moreover, Azure users now have the opportunity to receive a discount when they transfer their Windows Server licenses (with Software Assurance) to Azure.
+Known as the Azure Hybrid Use Benefit, this benefit can lead to savings of up to 40 percent, making it more enticing for existing Windows Server users to shift their workloads to the cloud.
+Additionally, for those interested in making this transition, the Azure Site Recovery (ASR) tool is receiving a minor update.
+While primarily designed to assist enterprises in coordinating their disaster recovery plans, it can also be leveraged for migrating existing virtual machines to Azure.

 2015.
 Heroku launches application development platform for Enterprise